A solution-driven response to Katy’s most vulnerable population

 The Homeless Liaison Officer of the Katy Independent School District confirmed that there are an estimated 500+ homeless students in this District alone and more than 16,000 (about 20%) are economically disadvantaged.

-Join us on this journey as we continue – with your help and support – to impact vulnerable lives with hope.
-Our partnership in this campaign will ensure that more mothers and children become emotionally, spiritually and financially independent, ready to successfully reintegrate into their communities and society at large.
+Please join us on this journey as we continue – with your help and support – to impact, to give hope, to support and enable vulnerable lives.
+Partnerships have and will ensure that more single mothers and children become emotionally, socially, spiritually and financially independent, ready to successfully reintegrate into their communities and society at large.